Rlopezra/rlopezra.GitHub.io/_posts/2020-12-19-TidyText-Approach-in-Python.md

 ### Reproducibility

-Calculating 'TD-IDF' isn't difficulty, but it can be tedious if you have to repeat the process several times.
+Calculating 'TD-IDF' isn't difficult, but it can be tedious if you have to repeat the process several times.
 So lets create a function to simplify the process.

 ```python